asteinkrauss/7900Group2/README.md

 # ADAN-ADEC7900 Group 2
-Dataset of average American household income by capita and fruit and vegetables prices from 2013, 2016, 2020
+Dataset of average American household income per capita and fruit and vegetables prices from 2013, 2016, 2020.

 # Research Question